 This may be a side effect of radiation therapy.
 Follow these tips for relief.

 Check with your doctor or nurse about protecting your skin from sun exposure, by wearing sunscreen of at least 15 SPF (sun protection factor).
-Don't apply sunscreen or other lotions to your skin without first checking.
+Don't apply sunscreen or other lotions to your skin without first checking with your health care provider.

 Wear loose, soft clothing over the treated area.
 Cotton underwear can help prevent further irritation.